zigotica/gridsponsive/README.md

 ## TO-DO

-* Dedicated site with more detailed documentation and demos :-)
+* (under development) Dedicated site with more detailed documentation and demos :-)
-* Grunt task for first-time breakpoints and Grids creation
+* (under development) Ruby console script to automatically create breakpoints and Grid variables and functions by asking simple questions to developer and writting to SCSS file.
-* Sync grids.js/grids.css helpers with values used at Grids creation
+* (under development) Sync grids.js/grids.css helpers with values used at Grids creation

 ## Complaints?
 Use the issue tracker, send pull requests, the usual polite manners.
 Thanx.